 Cross-Cultural Solutions offers meaningful internship placements in Bangkok, Thailand.
 For two to four weeks, participants can engage in summer jobs in the field of Social Work.
 CCS provides Excursions, Housing, and In-country orientation to all participants.

 Consider an internship in Thailand with Global Vision International (GVI).
-Participants can take advantage of valuable work experience in community development and teaching, while enjoying the country’s culture and stunning natural attractions.
+Participants can take advantage of valuable work experience in placements related to community development and teaching, while they experience Thai culture and experiment with the local cuisine daily.

 Work in the Hospitality and Tourism industry in Phuket through World Internships.
 Participants will receive hands-on training experience at first-rate hotels, restaurants, and resorts.
 Positions include Food and Beverage, Sales and Marketing, and Client Relations.